Electronics notes/802.11 (WiFi)

 • None (no access control, unencrypted traffic)

-• WEP (Wired Equivalent Privacy) (now considered deprecated)
+• WEP (Wired Equivalent Privacy) (had viable attacks for ages, has been considered deprecated for ages)

 • WPA and WPA2 (Wi-Fi Protected Access), both referring to parts of 802.11i